FREE SHIPPING on orders of $85 or more

 The surname Nagel was first found in at Milford Haven, Pembrokeshire, SW Wales, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 The Nagel surname arrived Cork, where Gilbert D'Angulo accompanied Strongbow into Ireland in 1172.

 Medieval scribes and church officials spelt names simply the way they sounded, which explains the various name spelling variations of the name Nagel that were encountered when researching that surname.
 The many spelling variations included: Nagle, Nangle, Neagle, Naigle, Naegle, Naigel, Nagell, Nagele, Naegell, Naigel, Naigell, Nagale, Naigall, Nanegle, Nangel, Nangell, Nangale, Naingale, Naingel, Naingle, O'Nagel, O'Nagle, O'Naigle and many more.

-Nagel Settlers in the United States in the 17th Century
+Nagel Settlers in United States in the 17th Century

-Nagel Settlers in the United States in the 18th Century
+Nagel Settlers in United States in the 18th Century

-Nagel Settlers in the United States in the 19th Century
+Nagel Settlers in United States in the 19th Century

-Nagel Settlers in the United States in the 20th Century
+Nagel Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.